sbt/sbt-jni/README.md

 ```
 in `project/plugins.sbt`.

 Note that most plugins are enabled in projects by default.
-Disabling their functionality can be achieved by adding `disablePlugin(<plugin>)` to the corresponding project definition (for example, should you wish to disable packaging of native libraries).
+Disabling their functionality can be achieved by adding `disablePlugins(<plugin>)` to the corresponding project definition (for example, should you wish to disable packaging of native libraries).

 ## Plugin Details